debiancn/aria2-fast/doc/manual-src/en/aria2c.rst

   resume.
 If N is ``0``, aria2 downloads file from scratch when all given URIs do not support resume.
 See :option:`--always-resume` option.
   Default: ``0``

+.. option:: --min-tls-version=<VERSION>

+  Specify minimum SSL/TLS version to enable.
+  Possible Values: ``SSLv3``, ``TLSv1``, ``TLSv1.1``, ``TLSv1.2``
+  Default: ``TLSv1``

+.. option:: --multiple-interface=<INTERFACES>

+  Comma separated list of interfaces to bind sockets to.
+Requests will be splited among the interfaces to achieve link aggregation.
+You can specify interface name, IP address and hostname.
+If :option:`--interface` is used, this option will be ignored.
+  Possible Values: interface, IP address, hostname

 .. option:: --log-level=<LEVEL>